umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/Header/index.md

 # Header

-The Header is a feature that lets you make a header element in your grid, a header element works as a title for the page, in this case a title for the elements you choose to ad under it in the grid.
+The Header is a feature that lets you make a header element in your grid.
+A header element works as a title for the page, in this case a title for the elements you choose to add under it in the grid.

 Here you can see what the Header could look like on the front end: